Krishprajapati15/arogyadarpan/README.md

 ## 🛠️ Tech Stack

-- Next.js
+- Next.js 16
+- react 19
 - Tailwind CSS
 - OpenAI (for AI features)
-- Node.js + Express
+- Node.js + Express (Backend)
-- MongoDB / Supabase
+- NeonDB
-- WebRTC (for video calls)
+- Vonage (for video calls)
 - Cloudinary (for image uploads)
-- vonage, Vapi and Serpapi (for api uses)
+- Vapi and n8n(for the Voice assistnace)
+- SerpAPI for the find hospital
+- Here.com for the map

 ---